Northwestern University Bans All Social Activities At Campus Fraternities Until At Least Mid-October After Reports Of Drugging

 This order applies to non-fraternity members and alumni.
 Anyone who violates the orders will be referred to the university’s Office of Community Standards, the university said.

-The university reported it has also been in communication with Intrafraternity Council leadership, which on Saturday passed a resolution concurring with the ban on social activities.MORE NEWS: 1 Dead, 3 Injured After Shooting In Humboldt Park
+The university reported it has also been in communication with Intrafraternity Council leadership, which on Saturday passed a resolution concurring with the ban on social activities.MORE NEWS: Investigation Underway Into Deadly Amtrak Train Derailment

 Meanwhile, anyone with information about the claims of drugging is asked to call Northwestern University Police right away at (847) 491-3456.